Camelot Entertainment Group: Unaudited financial information

-The Company had been working toward completing the filing of its annual reports on Form 10-K and the subsequent quarterly reports on Form 10-Q. The Company was unable to resolve certain items that would have a direct impact on the information required to be disclosed and the Company’s ability to file the report.
-The Company was initially delayed in filing these reports due to a number of unforeseen factors that impacted its ability to collect and prepare the required information and audit confirmations from third parties, delays connected with the acquisition, maintenance and divestiture of the film libraries, the availability of certain professionals crucial to the timely completion of the annual and quarterly filings, the availability of funds, the acquisition and location of certain files and documents, operational issues, and the resolution of certain contemplated and filed legal actions by both the Company and by third parties, most of which were related directly and/or indirectly to the acquisition of the film libraries transaction.
-These and other factors has created a heavy reporting burden on the Company, requiring management to spend excessive time and effort preparing and reviewing old information instead of focusing on business operations and requiring the Company to spend more money on outside counsel and auditors to help prepare the reports.
+The company had been working toward completing the filing of its annual reports on Form 10-K and the subsequent quarterly reports on Form 10-Q. The company was unable to resolve certain items that would have a direct impact on the information required to be disclosed and the company's ability to file the report.
+The company was initially delayed in filing these reports due to a number of unforeseen factors that impacted its ability to collect and prepare the required information and audit confirmations from third parties, delays connected with the acquisition, maintenance and divestiture of the film libraries, the availability of certain professionals crucial to the timely completion of the annual and quarterly filings, the availability of funds, the acquisition and location of certain files and documents, operational issues, and the resolution of certain contemplated and filed legal actions by both the company and by third parties, most of which were related directly and/or indirectly to the acquisition of the film libraries transaction.
+These and other factors has created a heavy reporting burden on the company, requiring management to spend excessive time and effort preparing and reviewing old information instead of focusing on business operations and requiring the company to spend more money on outside counsel and auditors to help prepare the reports.

-The Company announced on July 23, 2013, that its stock had been temporarily halted from trading for a period of 10 days starting July 23, 2013 and ending on August 5, 2013.
-Camelot’s stock was initially scheduled to resume trading on Tuesday, August 6, 2013.
+The company announced on July 23, 2013, that its stock had been temporarily halted from trading for a period of 10 days starting July 23, 2013, and ending on August 5, 2013.
+Camelot's stock was initially scheduled to resume trading on Tuesday, August 6, 2013.
 The trading halt was in connection with a public administrative hearing instituted by the Securities and Exchange Commission (”SEC”) because Camelot, a Delaware corporation located in Irvine, California with a class of securities registered with the Commission pursuant to Exchange Act Section 12(g), was delinquent in its periodic filings with the SEC, having not filed any periodic reports since it filed a Form 10 for the period ended September 30, 2010, which reported a net loss of $8,026,537 for the prior nine months.
 As of July 18, 2013, the common stock of Camelot was quoted on OTC Link, had ten market makers, and was eligible for the “piggyback” exception of Exchange Act Rule 15c2-11(f)(3).

 On August 8, 2013, the Securities and Exchange Commission revoked registration of the shares of Camelot Entertainment Group "pursuant to Section 12(j) of the Securities and Exchange Act of 1934."
 As a result, Camelot Entertainment Group currently does not trade publicly as of August 8, 2013.
 In agreeing to the revocation of the registration, Camelot will be allowed to file a new registration statement and upon effectiveness Camelot will resume trading.

-As of March 1, 2018, Camelot is in the process of preparing a new registration statement and expects to resume trading during fiscal year 2018.
+As of March 1, 2018, Camelot was in the process of preparing a new registration statement and expected to resume trading during fiscal year 2018.